 Parliament and of the Council of 27 April 2016, and the national Organic Law 3/2018, of

-the link to the online questionnaire platform, the participant's information form specific
+access the link to the online questionnaire platform, the participant's information form

-for the subpopulation they belong to will appear in the first screen, which will be written
+specific for the subpopulation they belong to will appear in the first screen, which will

-in understandable language, and will describe in clear language the aims, methods, and
+be written in understandable language, and will describe in clear language the aims,

-implications of the research.
-At the end of the information about the study, the different
+methods, and implications of the research.
+At the end of the information about the study,

-the other responses, and may be used as evidence that the participant did, indeed, consent.
+with the other responses, and may be used as evidence that the participant did, indeed,

-to access the questionnaire, respondents will have to actively check all consent questions
+able to access the questionnaire, respondents will have to actively check all consent

 The Qualtrics survey platform (web-based surveys; qualtrics.com) will be used for data